 Glucose 6-phosphate dehydrogenase (G6PDH) (EC 1.1.1.49) activity of the samples was obtained using a modified method of Löhr & Waller (1965), based on recording the change in absorbance due to NADPH production by the enzyme.

 Determination of glutathione S-transferase (GST) (EC 2.5.1.18) activity was performed following the method of Frasco & Guilhermino (2002), based on the formation of a conjugate between glutathione and 2,4-dinitrochlorobenzene that increases absorbance.
-DT-diaphorase (DTD) (EC 1.6.99.2) activity was determined using a modified method of Lemaire et al. (1996), based on the reduction of 2,6-dichlorophenol indophenol, that results in a decrease in absorbance.
+DT-diaphorase (DTD) (EC 1.6.99.2) activity was determined using a modified method of Lemaire et al. (1996), based on measurement of decreased absorbance by reduction of 2,6-dichlorophenol indophenol,

-Soluble protein content of the samples was quantified following Bradford (1976) method in order to express enzymatic activities as specific activity.
-Units of activity was defined as the amount of enzyme required to transform one μmol of substrate per minute under the measurement conditions (Coll et al., 2025).
+Soluble protein content was quantified following Bradford (1976) method in order to express enzymatic specific activity.
+One unit of activity was defined as the amount of enzyme required to transform one μmol of substrate per minute under the measurement conditions (Coll et al., 2025).
 For SOD, units of activity had a different definition, as the amount of enzyme required to generate a 50% inhibition in the reduction of cytochrome c.

-Erel (2004) method, based on the change of absorbance due to reduction of 2,2′-azino-bis-(3-ethylbenzothiazoline-6-sulfonic acid), was used to determine Trolox-equivalent antioxidant capacity (TEAC) of the extracts, as a measure of Total Antioxidant Capacity.
+Total antioxidant activity was carried on according to Erel (2004) method, based on the change of absorbance due to reduction of 2,2′-azino-bis-(3-ethylbenzothiazoline-6-sulfonic acid)to determine Trolox-equivalent antioxidant capacity (TEAC) of the extracts,.

-Lastly, thiobarbituric acid reactive substances (TBARS) content was measured as a marker of oxidative damage to lipids, following a modified method from Buege & Aust (1978) and using malondialdehyde (MDA) as a standard.
+Lastly, oxidative damage to lipids was assayed according to thiobarbituric acid reactive substances (TBARS) contentfollowing a modified method from Buege & Aust (1978) and using malondialdehyde (MDA) as a standard.

 2.3.
 Non-specific immune parameters

-Acid (EC 3.1.3.2) and alkaline (EC 3.1.3.1) phosphatases (AP and AlP) activity were measured following the method used by Easy & Ross (2010) and Huang et al. (2011), based on the change of absorbance at 405 nm produced by the activity of the enzyme on p-nitrophenyl at different pH.
+Acid (EC 3.1.3.2) and alkaline (EC 3.1.3.1) phosphatases (AP and AlP) activity were measured following the method of Easy & Ross (2010) and Huang et al. (2011) respectively?, based on the change of absorbance at 405 nm produced by the activity of the enzyme on p-nitrophenyl at different pH.
 Lysozyme activity (EC 3.2.1.17) was determined according to Swain et al. (2007), by using a Micrococcus lysodeikticus suspension and an egg lysozyme standard.
 Determination of myeloperoxidase (MPx) activity (EC 1.11.1.7) was carried out following a modified method of Mohanty & Sahoo (2010), based on the increase of absorbance due to oxidation of 3,3',5,5'-tetramethylbenzidine (TMB) by the products of MPx activity.

 Both oxidative status and immune parameters measurements were carried out with a PowerWave microplate spectrophotometer (Bio-Tek Instrument, Inc.) at a stable temperature of 25 °C for enzymatic determinations.